mklabs/backnode/readme.md

 ##### and problems to be solved

 * There's no DOM.
 Router, Model actually can live outside of a browser scope as is, no direct dependencies on document or other stuff.
-That's not the case of Views, may need a rewrite from the bottom-up.
+That's not the case of Views.
 * Views: commenting in View constructor `ensureElements` and `delegatesEvent` do the trick.
   * Views are completely overiden using extends/inherits technique from Backbone source, we provide our own View.
 * Model Persitence: quick test at syncing from the filesystem.
 Had to expose the whole Backbone lib to be able to override Backbone.Sync.
 * Components needs access to req/res/next namely to end reponse and to pass control over next middlewares, router and views get attached these objects upon each requests.
-Views must attached to Routers to get access to these.
+Views must be attached to Routers to get access to these.

 ## Notes